National Band Council of Australia: History

 Prior to the advent of the NBCA, many of the Australian states had formed their own band associations (New South Wales, Victoria, Queensland, South Australia).
 The four state governing bodies recognised the need for a unifying national council that could provide a universal set of contest rules and regulations, and apply them across Australia.
 Although there were several failed attempts, the Australian Band Council (ABC) was formed in New South Wales on 13 April 1934.
 In order to avoid confusion with the Australian Broadcasting Corporation, the name of the organization was changed to the National Band Council of Australia (NBCA) in 1968.
 The organisation's committee now meets bi-annually to review and update the constitution related the conduct of on-stage and marching contests, as well as the drill and marching regulations.
 Any changes decided at the meeting are subsequently circulated to all State Associations.

+The state associations of New South Wales and Western Australia are not currently affiliated with the NBCA, meaning that as of 2025, only the states of Victoria, Queensland, Tasmania and South Australia are members.

 Affiliated Members

-Each state of Australia is now represented on the NBCA by their respective affiliated state governing bodies:
+Four states of Australia are currently represented on the NBCA by their respective affiliated state governing bodies: